Richard M. Norment: Later life

 In 1910, Norment became increasingly ill and confined to his home.
 He retained the title of postmaster but was unable to exercise his duties.
 In July 1912 his condition worsened and he became unable to sit upright.
 Growing jaundiced, he died in his asleep early in the morning on July 26.
 At the time of his death, he was the oldest-known resident of Lumberton and one of the last-surviving North Carolinian veterans of the Mexican–American War.
 A funeral was held five days later, for which the post office and all stores in Lumberton closed.
+He was buried in a local family cemetery and his friends erected a monument to mark the burial site.